 595. SEMANTICS AND LOGIC.
 Fall term.
 Credit three hours.
 T 2-4.
 Mr. BLACK.
-Topic for 1957-1958: Problems in the philosophy of language.
+Topic for 1956-1957: Problems in the philosophy of mathematics.

 600-602.
 HONORS WORK IN PHILOSOPHY.
 Spring term.
 Credit three hours.
 Prerequisite, provisional acceptance as a candidate for Honors.
 Hours to be arranged.
 For juniors and seniors.
-Study of selected texts and problems under the personal supervision of members of the staff.
+Study of selected texts and problems under the personal supervision of members of the Staff.
 Required of all students expecting to graduate with Honors in Philosophy.